neumino/thinky/documentation/api/query.md

 __Note__: Because reverting the changes require a round trip, this operation is not atomic and may overwrite another write.

+__Note__: If your queries does update something, you will get for a point-write (`.get(...).update/replace(...)`):
+- the updated document  if the query did update the document
+- `undefined` if no document is updated

+For a range write (`table.update/replace`, `table.filter(...).update/replace`), you will get an array of the updated documents.
+If no document is updated, you will get an empty array.

 Typically, this may result in the document being `{id: 1, foo: "bar"}`.

 ```js